 Yes, you can store this dish in an airtight container in the fridge.
 Although the pea shoots will taste best when newly cooked, they will stay good for a few days.
 If you need to reheat the dish, place the pea shoots in a pan over medium heat until they turn warm.
 Remember to stir them occasionally to heat them evenly.
 Alternatively, you can reheat them in the microwave!

-What other dishes will go well with Pea Shoots with Garlic?
+What can I enjoy with Pea Shoots with Garlic?

 Once you get a bite of this light and refreshing dish, you’ll be inspired to add this to your weekly rotation of vegetable side dishes.
 If you’re stumped on what main courses to pair the pea shoots with, I recommend checking out these recipes: